GurayGurkan/WebCam-Spectrometer2/README.md

 # WebCam-Spectrometer2

 This is the updated version of WebCam Spectrometer Project.

-User is now able to configure ROI and wavelength labeling by using projection area and known wavlength light sources.
+User is now able to configure ROI and wavelength labeling by using projection area and known wavelength light sources.

-30.07.2018: This study has been submitted to IET Image Processing Journal and under review!
+30.07.2018: This study has been submitted for publish and under review!

+Guray Gurkan